-This Simple Blueberry Cake is a favorite for summer!
-Easy to make, moist and light, and studded with juicy berries, you’ll want to make this cake again and again.
+This Blueberry Breakfast Cake is a favorite for summer!
+Easy to make, moist and light, and studded with juicy blueberries, you’ll want to make this cake again and again.
+Especially since you can eat it for breakfast OR dessert!

 While I made this with blueberries, you can certainly use your favorite fruit or a combination of ripe summer fruits.
 Strawberries and raspberries are always a good choice, but I think this cake would also work well with sweet cherries, juicy peaches, or even plums.
 Frozen fruit should work, too, if you have a hankering for this cake once summer has moved along.

 (Can’t get enough blueberries?
-Here are 12 Blueberry Recipes to Make This Summer!)
+Here are 12 Blueberry Recipes to Make This Summer!
+Also, Blueberry Crumb Cake and Blueberry Coffee Cake are big favorites of mine at the moment.)

 What You’ll Need